KennyLingx/Password-Generator/README.md

-# third-assignment
+# Password Generator
-This is the third-assignment.
+This is the third-assignment about password generator.
+It allows you to generator random password.